R. S. Praveen Kumar: Early life

 Praveen pursued studies in veterinary science from Andhra Pradesh Agricultural University, his faculty included Professor T. D. J. Nagabhushanam, among others.
 He belongs to the Indian Police Service batch of 1995.
 He holds a master's degree in Public Administration from Harvard University's Kennedy School under a Edward S Mason fellowship.

 Career

-During Praveen Kumar's tenure as the secretary of TSWREIS and TTWREIS, these residential schools being run for students belonging to marginalised sections has scripted many success stories and concentrated on whole some personality development of the students.
+During Praveen Kumar's tenure as the secretary of TSWREIS and TTWREIS, these residential schools being run for students belonging to marginalised sections has scripted many success stories and concentrated on wholesome personality development of the students.
 He held the role for about 10 years.

 On 19 July 2021, he announced voluntary retirement and resigned from his post as secretary of TSWREIS and TTWREIS.